scholarslab/digitalpedagogy-draft/praxis.md

 * Attribution Information: Daniela Rosner is an assistant professor of [http://www.hcde.washington.edu/] (Human Centered Design and Engineering) and co-direct the [http://depts.washington.edu/tatlab/blog/](TAT Lab) at the [http://www.washington.edu/](University of
 Washington)

 (Extra)ordinary *Materials* is a course focusing on "thinking and experimenting with materials that have extraordinary properties around ordinary practices as an entry point for identifying new affordances in form-giving work."
-With a detailed syllabus and a blend of intriguing readings, hands-on experiements, and student participation, (Extra)ordinary *Materials* exemplifies *Praxis* through deep investigations of specific materials along side explorations of the ideas of  "mutability, reproduction, age and belonging."
+With a detailed syllabus and a blend of intriguing readings, hands-on experiements, and student participation, (Extra)ordinary *Materials* exemplifies praxis through deep investigations of specific materials along side explorations of the ideas of  "mutability, reproduction, age and belonging."

-Readings are paired with hands-on, both individual and class, investigations and reflective reports

-* Why is it useful?
-How does it exemplify digital pedagogy?
-*thoughtful learning outcomes with explicit pairing of hands-on work and theoretical readings to best explore range of materials and properties.
+Readings are paired with hands-on, both individual and class, investigations and reflective reports.
+Rosner includes thoughtful learning outcomes along with explicit pairings of hands-on work and theoretical readings to best explore range of materials and properties.
-*readings paired with hands-on (individual and class exercises) investigations *reporting back
-*intentional interventions and less intended (less noticed) interventions such as aging or wear

 * How to integrate it into a course?